Hand-Tied Vs Machine-Weft Extensions

 How They’re Produced

-The production of each style of extension is the foundation for why these styles are so different from one another.
+The production of each extension style is the foundation for why these styles differ significantly from one another.

 Hand-Tied Extensions

-The hand-tied extension is named for the technique of application, but the way they’re manufactured is also more intimate than other production techniques.
+The hand-tied extension is named for the application technique, but the way they’re manufactured is also more intimate than with other production techniques.

-This style of extensions are a bunch of collections of hair that have been previously cut and sewn together- however, the cutting and attachment of the extensions to the weft is done entirely by hand and not in a factory setting.
+This style of extensions consists of a collection of previously cut and sewn hair; however, the cutting and attachment of the extensions to the weft are done entirely by hand, not in a factory setting.

-When produced by hand, it allows the manufacturer to maintain the thinnest style of weft possible, which is something that can’t be replicated within a factory setting.
+When produced by hand, it allows the manufacturer to maintain the thinnest possible weft style, which cannot be replicated in a factory setting.

 Machine-Weft